Me identifying as ‘recovered’ isn’t up for debate. It’s a simple truth. But let's qualify it, again.

 I am going to tackle a tough one in this blog.

-I’d like to address an ongoing ‘’thing’’ that happens in sobriety circles which is one of the oldest, nastiest, and most disappointing conversations in the book ... and it pops up time and time and exhausting time again.
+I’d like to address an ongoing ‘’thing’’ that happens in sobriety circles which is one of the oldest - not to mention frustrating - repeat conversations in the book.

 The ‘’recovering versus recoverED’’ debate literally sends people into a frenzy quicker than seagulls on a chip bucket.

-For others to presume to know a person better than that person themselves is an offensive, ugly, petty human behaviour.
+For others to presume to know a person better than that person themselves is an offensive and ugly human behaviour.

-I’ll do what I always do, and throw myself under the bus for illustrative purposes to drill down a little further.
+Let me do what I always do and throw myself under the bus for illustrative purposes to drill down a little further.

 If I had a dollar for every time I have been told ''it cannot possibly be, Shanna, that you no longer want or crave alcohol !!’’…. well, I sure would be a wealthy woman.
 And yet, it happens.
 Over and over.
 It never ceases to astonish me.

-I’ve had people diminish me, run me down, and make sly remarks about me.
-Those who refuse to take my word for the fact that I no longer crave alcohol.
+I’ve had people (strangers, of course) diminish me, run me down, and make sly remarks about me.
+They refuse to take my word and the absolute truth that I no longer crave alcohol.

 What it MEANS is that we are simply the happiest and most free version of ourselves we've ever been.
 When we say we are ‘’recovered’’ we are referring to the fact that we are recovered from the insanity alcohol wreaked upon us daily.
-We are referring merely to the fact that we are no longer bat-shit crazy and suffering from the insanity we suffered when thinking about booze every single miserable day and fighting the uncertainty of ''am I an alcoholic??'' every single day.
+We are referring merely to the fact that we are no longer suffering from the insanity we suffered when thinking about booze every single miserable day and fighting to ''not have one''.

 Let me ASSURE you I have been a bitter and miserable dry drunk.
 I spent about five years there.
 And it was hell on earth.
 So; as I head towards my sixth year of a life in which I wake up and go to bed with peace in my heart (around sobriety) and ZERO desire for booze; well - heck: I feel reasonably qualified to identify and speak about the crystal clear difference between me as the miserable human I was (then) and the recovered alcoholic I am today (now).

-And again; to use my own early recovery as an example – I will never forget the two kinds of people I came across: Person A, who told me with a smirk: ‘’don’t worry mate, your happiness will wear off and you’ll be back to miserable and struggling in no time’’ and Person B who said‘’ there is a wonderful life outside of addiction.
-It isn’t perfect – but it’s infinitely better – and it’ll require you to work your ass off to get there – but it is 100% possible.’’
+And again; to use my own early recovery as an example – I will never forget the two kinds of people I came across: those who told me with a smirk: ‘’don’t worry mate, your happiness will wear off and you’ll be back to miserable and struggling in no time’’ and those who said‘’ there is a wonderful life outside of addiction.
+It isn’t perfect – but it’s infinitely better – and it’ll also require you to work your ass off to get there – but it is 100% possible.’’

-I chose to listen to Person B, because Person A made me think that defaulting to my position of contemplating suicide was the best bet.
-I heard no joy, hope, or freedom from them.
+I chose to listen top the latter, because the former gave me zero hope - and made me think that defaulting to my position of contemplating suicide was the best bet.

 For me, today, I compare where I am at to being in ‘’remission’’ from a deadly disease.
-I have a clean bill of health and I wake up and appreciate every single day – and I work my ass off every single day to ensure my health and sobriety remains a top priority.
+I have a clean bill of health and I wake up and appreciate every single day – and I work my butt off to ensure my health and sobriety remains a top priority.
 I am neither complacent, nor foolish about it.
 That doesn't mean it's all roses and fairies.

 So please do not presume to tell me or others what my (our) truth is simply because yours is different.